Skip to Content

 For fungi, straws and leaves are good materials to make into mulch.
 You can cover the soil, and the fungi will grow around the straw.

-This effective method doesn’t require you to turn the soil like composting would, which can be detrimental to the fungi.
+This effective method doesn’t require you to turn the soil like composting would, which can harm the fungi.

 The great thing about soil helpers is that when springtime comes around, you can remove your mulch, and it will be full of helpful nutrients, fungi, and bacteria, which can then be reintroduced into other parts of the garden, which might require a boost.